 The Edward Coe Memorial Scholarship and the Jasa Scholarship Award are available to students who are in seminary.
 These and other Ministerial Education Funds (MEF) are administered by the Oregon-Idaho Annual Conference Board of Ordained Ministry.
-They are described in Volume I of the 2014 Oregon-Idaho Annual Conference Journal.
-You may contact the BoOM Scholarships Officer, Rev. Clay Andrew, for more information at firstname.lastname@example.org
+They are described in the Conference Policies section of the Oregon-Idaho Annual Conference Journal.
+You may contact the BoOM Scholarships Officer, Rev. Jeremy Smith, for more information at firstname.lastname@example.org

 And your home church may also award a scholarship – check with the church office of your local congregation!